QWP leader terms Punjab’s wheat flour ban unconstitutional

 “KP produces more gas and electricity than its consumption and the surplus energy is supplied to the rest of the country particularly Punjab to run its industries,” he told a meeting of party workers from PK-60 at Shabqadar tehsil.

-The Qaumi Watan Party leader said that if one province had the right to have control over its resources then KP should also be allowed to exercise its authority over its own resources.
+The QWP leader said that if one province had the right to have control over its resources then KP should also be allowed to exercise its authority over its own resources.

 Criticizing the government, Sikandar Sherpao said the move would trigger wheat flour crisis in the province at a time when the price of the commodity had already registered a sharp increase due to its short supply.